 - Peripheral Vascular, Musculoskeletal, and Neurologic Systems

 You’ll perform a cultural assessment on an individual from a different culture and present the findings to your classmates in a PowerPoint presentation.

-- You’ll gain insight into ways to integrate a variety of assessments into a whole picture of patient health in NUR 325.
+- Gain insight into ways to integrate a variety of assessments into a whole picture of patient health.

 - Correlate the nursing process to health assessment performance as a systematic approach to assess individuals across the lifespan.

 - Apply anatomical, physiological, and psychological factors to gather and interpret health assessment data.

 - Incorporate ethical, legal, and professional considerations when conducting a nursing health assessment for individuals from global populations.

 - Summarize special issues related to age, cultural, socioeconomic, and environmental factors that may impact the individual when conducting a health history and physical exam.